kijetesantakalu042/3DS-DVD-Logo/README.md

-This is a demo for Citro 2D
+This is an implementation for the DVD logo on the 3ds

 To build install Devkitpro and rename MakefileTemplate to Makefile and use make in cmd